servo/servo/tests/wpt/web-platform-tests/README.md

 because we have to go through all the tests and ensure that they match the specification correctly.
 But we look at all of them, and take everything that we can.

+OWNERS files are used only to indicate who should be notified of pull requests.
+If you are interested in receiving notifications of proposed changes to tests in a given directory, feel free to add yourself to the OWNERS file.
+Anyone with expertise in the specification under test can approve a pull request.
+In particular, if a test change has already been adequately reviewed "upstream" in another repository, it can be pushed here without any further review by supplying a link to the upstream review.

 Getting Involved
 ================